SBC Golf Project

 All of us can do something.
 Small efforts when added together create big results.
 If you or your organization would like to join the project, please contact Sixtyone.

 Hacking at a golf ball is easy.
 Becoming a young golfer is not easy.
 If a child is willing to do the work, they deserve to be given a chance and provided with the support and resources they need.

 Golf is a game of honor.
-Students who accept the challenges and their personal responsibility to become golfers are rewarded with stuff.
+Students who accept the challenges and personal responsibility to become golfers are rewarded with stuff.
 Program stuff includes golf equipment, golf gear, local golf scholarships, field trips, and many other opportunities available within the golf network.

 The more time a child spends playing golf the better.
 The positive aspects of golf are not memorized.
 They are absorbed.
 The character education, social emotional development, soft skills, networking, all happen while playing golf and interacting with others learning the game.
 Golf is never finished.
 It teaches us, constantly, how to deal with success and how to deal with failure.
 Most important of all, golf teaches us that it is our responsibility to do the right thing whether anyone is watching over us or not.

-Real communication is the transfer of thoughts, ideas, and feelings from one member of a group to the others.
-This project will get better the more we help each other by sharing suggestions and exchanging knowledge.
+Real communication is the transfer of thoughts, ideas, and feelings from one member of a group to others.
+This project will get better the more we help each other.
+Share suggestions.
+Exchanging knowledge.
 When you visit the golf course, take photos.
 When you post them, tag the Sixtyone Facebook and Instagram pages.
-Also, use the hashtags #changegolf and #changethinkgolf on your social media posts.
+Also, use the hashtags #sbcgolfproject, #changegolf and #changethinkgolf on your social media posts.
 We are all part of the change the way you think about golf movement, so let’s begin to share our experiences.